mozilla-it/pocket-proxy-rs/README.md

-# Classify Client

-This is an optimized version of the classify client endpoint in [Normandy](https://github.com/mozilla/normandy).
+# Pocket Proxy server (Rust version)

+This is an reimplementation of the [original Pocket proxy server](https://github.com/Pocket/proxy-server) in Rust.
+The proxy server delivers sponsored content obtained from the Kevel API (formerly Adzerk), while preserving the privacy of Firefox users.

+The code of https://github.com/mozilla/classify-client was used as a starting point of this implementation.

 ## Dev instructions